 Writing in Plain Text

-If you’ve heard of Markdown, reStructuredText, Textile, LaTeX, Fountain, or any one of the many flavours of plaintext markup language out there, then you probably already know that these are all different ways of using plain text to represent richly formatted documents.
+If you’ve heard of Markdown, reStructuredText, Textile, LaTeX, Fountain, or any one of the many flavours of plaintext markup language out there, then you already know the what.

-Today, I’d like to talk about the why behind these languages.
+Today, I’d like to talk about the why.

 As a writer and a geek, it’s easy for me to lose sight of just how tough a sell plaintext markup languages are for your average wordsmith.

-In my own circle, everyone uses Markdown—my writing colleagues, the publications I write for, most of my writer friends—but when you have a conversation with someone who is used to writing in Word or FinalDraft, you realize that the benefits are not at all obvious.
+In my own circle, everyone uses Markdown—my writing colleagues, the publications I write for, most of my writer friends—but when you have a conversation with someone who is used to writing in Word, you realize that the benefits are not at all obvious.

 This is counter-intuitive: after all, if a writer wants to focus on writing then what could be more pure than plain text?
 It’s as simple as it gets.